Sairanjan-Subudhi/6th_Sem_notes/README.md

 # 6thSem_Notes

-It contains all the notes of 6th semester
+It contains all the notes of the 6th semester.